-Handling existing WebSphere InterChange Server database connection pools
+Handling existing WebSphere InterChange Server or WebSphere Business Integration Server Express database connection pools

-To preserve existing WebSphere InterChange Server DataBase Connection pools for use by WebSphere Process Server you can run the InstallAdministrativeObjects.py script with the wsadmin command to create the connection pools in WebSphere Process Server.
+To preserve existing WebSphere InterChange Server or WebSphere Business Integration Server Express DataBase Connection pools for use by WebSphere Process Server you can run the InstallAdministrativeObjects.py script with the wsadmin command to create the connection pools in WebSphere Process Server.
 If an appropriate JDBC provider is not defined, this script will use default JDBC provider templates to create JDBC providers.
 A side effect of using these default templates is that WebSphere Process Server creates an empty, sample data source definition.
 This sample data source is not used; you must delete it to prevent exceptions from occurring during server start because it does not specify all of the information required for a data source.

-In the WebSphere InterChange Server environment, resources are defined only once for the entire system.
+In the WebSphere InterChange Server or WebSphere Business Integration Server Express environment, resources are defined only once for the entire system.
 To simulate this in the WebSphere Process Server environment, the InstallAdministrativeObjects.py script defines resources at the cell scope.
 WebSphere variables are predefined at the node scope in the WebSphere Process Server system for use by JDBC providers created from the default JDBC provider templates.
 These variables are defined at the node scope so that they can be customized for each node.
 Because of this scoping discrepancy, you will need to do one of the following: